Career Definition for High School History Teachers

 Careers in teaching high school history classes may also include teaching civics, economics, and general social studies.
 High school history teachers may also be responsible for overseeing study halls, supervising after-school activities and field trips, assessing student performance and working with fellow teachers, students, parents, and school officials as needed.
 A school district's demand for teachers, including high school history teachers, is largely dictated by student enrollment, although budgetary factors can be an influence as well.

 High school history teachers typically earn a bachelor's degree.
 High school history teachers are likely to major in history, social studies or education.
 Some states require that high school history teachers, like other teachers, earn a master's degree within a specified length of time.
-Teaching high school history classes means having studied history, economics, education, and English, and having completed a student-teaching internship.
+Teaching high school history classes means having studied history, economics, education, and English, as well as having completed a student-teaching internship.

 Licensing and Certification Requirements